Halloween (franchise): Overview

-Halloween 4: The Return of Michael Myers, as the title suggests, features the return of Michael Myers (George P. Wilbur) to the film series, and creating a different continuity called the “Thorn Timeline”.
-This film reveals that Michael has been in a comatose state for ten years since the explosion in Halloween II.
-While being transferred back to Smith's Grove, Michael awakens upon hearing that Laurie Strode died in a car accident and leaving behind a daughter, Jamie Lloyd (Danielle Harris).
+Halloween 4: The Return of Michael Myers, as the title suggests, features the return of Michael Myers (George P. Wilbur) to the film series.
+This film reveals that Michael has been in a comatose state for ten years following the explosion in Halloween II.
+While being transferred back to Smith's Grove, Michael awakens upon hearing that Laurie Strode died in a car accident and left behind a daughter, Jamie Lloyd (Danielle Harris).
 Michael escapes and makes his way to Haddonfield in search of his niece, while Dr. Loomis pursues him once again.
 Eventually, the police track Michael down and shoot him several times before he falls down a mine shaft.
+Loomis also discovers that Michael's niece has inherited his evil.

-Halloween 5: The Revenge of Michael Myers picks up directly where the previous film ends and has Michael (Don Shanks) surviving the gunshots and the fall down the mine; he stumbles upon a hermit who bandages him up.
-One year later, and showing signs of a psychic connection to Jamie, Michael tracks her to a local child mental health clinic.
+Halloween 5: The Revenge of Michael Myers picks up from where the previous film ends and has Michael (Don Shanks) surviving the gunshots and the fall down the mine; he stumbles upon a hermit who bandages him up.
+One year later, Michael awakens and kills the hermit and showing signs of a psychic connection to Jamie, Michael tracks her to a local child mental health clinic.
 Using Jamie as bait, Loomis manages to capture Michael.
 The film ends with Michael being taken into police custody, only to be broken out of jail by a mysterious stranger, all dressed in black (whose black boots were shown throughout the entire film).